spiderwares/size-chart-for-woocommerce/README.md

 ## Screenshots

-1. Size chart popup on the product page
+1. **Size chart popup on the product page** – Fully responsive and styled popup layout
-2. Size chart admin editor
-3. Styling options for size chart table
-4. Display condition settings
-5. Using shortcode in a tab layout
-6. Chart animation and popup settings
+2. **Size chart in the new product tab** – Embed chart inside a dedicated product tab
+3. **General settings screen** – Control global settings for behavior and appearance
+4. **Size chart content editor** – Create tables and add header/body/footer content
+5. **Display conditions and styling options** – Define rules and customize design

 ## Changelog

+### 1.0.1
+- Update readme

 ### 1.0.0
 - Initial release of Size Chart for WooCommerce